mwilliams2014/liferay-docs/developer/customization/articles/architecture/06-understanding-ui-concepts-intro.markdown

 Some of your pages, or perhaps all of them, will most likely be content-driven.
-While you can define the page's content in the theme, @product@'s Content Management System (CMS) provides inline editors and applications for creating, displaying, and collaborating on content, such as web content articles, blogs, the Asset Publisher, the Knowledge Base, Wikis, Message Boards and many more.
-See the [User Guide]([User Guide](/docs/7-2/user) for more information on using
+While you can define the page's content in the theme, @product@'s Content Management System (CMS) provides inline editors and applications for creating, displaying, and collaborating on content, such as web content articles, Documents and Media, blogs, the Asset Publisher, the Knowledge Base, Wikis, Message Boards and many more.
+See the [User Guide]([User Guide](/docs/7-2/user) for more information on using @product@'s CMS.
-@product@'s CMS. ) for more information on using @product@'s CMS.

 If you prefer to build UI components independent from a theme or its extensions (Themelets and Theme Contributors), you can [use @product@'s inline editor](/docs/7-2/frameworks/-/knowledge_base/f/creating-fragments),